zapobyte/thechillredalertserver/Readme.md

-# The Chill RA
+# The Chill Island OpenRA dedicated server
 ![](https://cncnet.org/images/games/red-alert/logo.png)

-OpenRA Red Alert Classic dedicated server hosted on RaspberryPi 3b+.
+[OpenRA](https://openra.net) - Red Alert Classic dedicated server hosted on RaspberryPi 3b+.

-To join the game use the OpenRA luncher and select The Chill Island server from the multiplayer menu.
+To join the game use the [OpenRA](https://openra.net) launcher and select The Chill Island server from the multiplayer menu.

-## Perks
+## About

-This scripts can also updated the server message shown in game, the `motd.txt` filei, with a ASCII draw and number of games played on the server.

-## How to use it.

-Before runing the actual server run `editmotd.sh` file to update the motd.txt file.

-- get a drawing in ASCII format and any additional text you want to have desplay and add it to `draw.txt` file.
-- configure `editmotd.sh` file to suite your needs. view `editmotd.sh` for more details.
-- run `./editmotd.sh` using a cron job so it will restart and update file at desire times.
+- `./launch-dedicated.sh` - used to start the server.
+Original script from OpenRA server.
+- `./editmotd.sh` - script used to update the `motd.txt` file. this file must be eddited accordingly as per in-file instruction.
+More info on the `motd.txt` file [here](https://github.com/OpenRA/OpenRA/wiki/Dedicated)
+- `draw.txt` - text file containg your message(can be ascii draw);
+- `motd.txt` - the `motd.txt` file generated which will be copied to the server location

+Install pm2 to manage the server instance and store the output logs on the server.
+Using a cronjob on `./editmotd.sh` will make a repeat task job to update the Message of the day `motd.txt` file with your own.

-Note: Use pm2 log rotation for better performance.
+Use pm2 log rotation for better performance.

 ### Requirements
  - RaspberyPi >= 3b+